YaleDHLab/dhlab-site/_events/2022-03-14-digital-praxis-archiving.md

 <br>
 <br>

-*Be among the first to know when future workshops are announced by signing up for the <a href='https://subscribe.yale.edu/browse?search=digital+humanities' target='_blank'>DHLab’s newsletter</a>.*
+*Be among the first to know when future events are announced by signing up for the <a href='https://subscribe.yale.edu/browse?search=digital+humanities' target='_blank'>DHLab’s newsletter</a>.*